Playbill Collectibles : Technicolor Playbill

 CollectionHero

 Playbill LOT Including SIGNED Wicked Idina Menzel Kristin Chenoweth Gershwin.
+Includes a total of 8 playbills:

 1 Wicked playbill signed by Idina Menzel and Kristin Chenoweth